illarra/basse.js/README.md

       </body>
     </html>

-You can you any object as the Id for your callbacks.
+You can use any object as the Id for your callbacks.
 Here is an example with just an "id":

     // Example with just an id
     BASSE.boot.register({id:"homepage"}, function (params) {